Skip to content

 Update cycle for common toolchains

 The intention is to revise and update the common toolchains every 6 months: once in late December/early January (version <year>a), and once in late June/early July (version <year>b).
+Each one of these versions is a so-called toolchain generation.

 Recent versions of each of the toolchain components are considered, taking into account stability, performance improvements, added features, known bugs/issues and experiences with those versions.